Design & dyslexia

 Several studies have been conducted to determine their real impact on reading, comparing them with Arial and Times New Roman.
 The results are mixed and tend to show no significant improvement.
 Only EasyReading seems to have a real benefit, but this is based on an isolated study that needs confirming with another.

-I personally use Atkinson Hyperlegible on my site.
+I used Atkinson Hyperlegible on Neon's site.
 Designed by the Braille Institute for visually impaired people, it can enhance the overall reading experience.

 Don't put important info in placeholders